Parent Sport I — Ref: LIGER-PS-001

 During the construction of the pyramids, immense stone blocks were moved from quarry to worksite using wooden rollers placed beneath sledges.
 Laborers pushed the stones forward, retrieving the rollers and placing them again at the front, creating a continuous cycle of rotation.

 The worker did not create the motion; the rolling surface did.
-His task was to align balance, posture, and direction with the turning of the wood.
+His task was to align posture and direction with the turning of the wood.
 In this moment, humanity first encountered the essential mechanic of Hot Wheels: sustained motion through controlled rotation.
 Bicycles, racecars, skateboards, and motorcycles would later refine the form, but the principle had already been discovered in the dust beside the pyramids.

 Tier 2 Derivatives